TIAA: Environmental Impacts

 In May 2021, TIAA announced its net zero by 2050 commitment for the General Account.
 In 2022, TIAA’s annual climate report, “Ensuring Our Future,” stated that TIAA views climate risk as investment risk.
 A November 2022 report from the Institute for Energy Economics and Financial Analysis (IEEFA) asserts that TIAA’s failure to divest its fossil fuel holdings to clear its portfolio of financial and environmental risk is strategically unsound.

 On October 19, 2022, nearly 300 TIAA clients filed a complaint with the UN-supported Principles for Responsible Investment initiative (PRI), asking PRI to remove TIAA from its list of sustainable investors.
 TIAA is one of the world’s largest fossil fuel investors, with at least $78 billion invested in coal, oil and gas industries.
-After the top two coal investors Vanguard and BlackRock, TIAA is the fifth largest holder of coal bonds worldwide with $6.7 billion invested in companies that mine, transport, and burn coal for energy.
+TIAA is the fifth largest holder of coal bonds worldwide with $6.7 billion invested in companies that mine, transport, and burn coal for energy.
 PRI agreed to review the complaint but dismissed it after internal review.

-In March of 2024, a group of TIAA clients and university student activists published their response to TIAA sponsoring the Big 10 while utilizing harmful investing practices.
+In March 2024, a group of TIAA clients and university student activists published their response to TIAA sponsoring the Big 10 while utilizing harmful investing practices.
 The activists stated that land grabs, the spraying of toxic chemicals, and fossil fuel investments are contributing to the climate crisis.